Saachi26/ML-Journey/cmjcstv7y000202lb4nz609pd.md

 Before we draw a matrix, we have to understand where it comes from: **Systems of Linear Equations**.

-A generic linear system with $m$ equations and $n$ unknowns takes the form:
+A generic linear system with m equations and n unknowns takes the form:

 $$\begin{align*} a_{11}x_1 + a_{12}x_2 + \dots + a_{1n}x_n &= b_1 \\ a_{21}x_1 + a_{22}x_2 + \dots + a_{2n}x_n &= b_2 \\ \vdots \\ a_{m1}x_1 + a_{m2}x_2 + \dots + a_{mn}x_n &= b_m \end{align*}$$